-Stranding surveys are conducted in the Santa Clara River below the Freeman Diversion when bypass flows are significantly reduced or when releases are stopped all together, due to turn-out or flushing events.
-These surveys are conducted by entering the non-wetted area of the floodplain via a Polaris Ranger all-terrain vehicle stocked with equipment necessary to collect, hold, and transport stranded fish.
-Stranded fish are captured either with dip nets or 1/8 inch to 1/4 inch mesh brailed seines and placed in aerated coolers.
-In 2013, no surveys were required.
-In years when upstream migrant steelhead and Pacific lamprey are collected during these surveys they are relocated upstream of the Freeman Diversion structure.
-Downstream migrant steelhead (smolts) are relocated to the Santa Clara River Estuary.
-In years when downstream migrant Pacific lamprey (macropthalmia) are collected during stranding surveys they are relocated to the estuary.
+In 2014, no surveys were required.
+In previous years, stranding surveys were conducted in the Santa Clara River below the Freeman Diversion when bypass flows were significantly reduced or when releases were stopped all together, due to turn-out or flushing events.
+These surveys were conducted by entering the non-wetted area of the floodplain via a Polaris Ranger all-terrain vehicle that was stocked with equipment necessary to collect, hold and transport stranded fish.
+Stranded fish were captured either with dip nets or 1/8 inch to 1/4 inch mesh brailed seines and placed in aerated coolers.
+In years when upstream migrant steelhead and Pacific lamprey are collected during these surveys they will be relocated upstream of the Freeman Diversion Structure.
+Downstream migrant steelhead (smolts) will be relocated to the Santa Clara River Estuary.
+In years when downstream migrant Pacific lamprey (macropthalmia) are collected during stranding surveys they will be relocated to the estuary.